MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 A group call can include a Dynamics 365 Guides user on HoloLens and a Teams desktop user (PC or Mac) or Dynamics 365 Remote Assist mobile user.

 > [!NOTE]
-> A Teams mobile user cannot collaborate on a group call with a Dynamics 365 Guides user on HoloLens.
+> A Teams mobile user cannot annotate in a group call.

 On group calls, you can switch between participants' video feeds and mute or remove participants as needed.